Section II: Object of the contract

 The Commission set out its strategy to enable the EU to have a world-class technology and innovation sector in the strategic energy technology plan (SET-Plan).
 In its 2013 communication on 'Energy technologies and innovation' the Commission said it would develop an integrated roadmap for all energy technologies, which will include energy efficiency and renewable energy sources for heating and cooling in the entire energy generation-consumption value chain.

 Heating and cooling (H&C) are energy commodities that are widespread.
 They account for a large share of final energy consumption in Europe.
 However, the dispersed nature of the applications for heating and cooling makes accurate quantification difficult.
 Heating and cooling demand is currently mostly met by fossil fuels.
 Heating and cooling demand could be reduced by energy efficiency measures applied to building envelopes and by increasing the conversion efficiency of the heating and cooling technologies.
 There is, however, a large untapped potential to increase the use of indigenous renewable sources (in particular biomass, geothermal and solar) and to replace fossil fuels in the H&C sector.

 II.1.6)Common procurement vocabulary (CPV)

 73000000 Research and development services and related consultancy services, 79300000 Market and economic research; polling and statistics, 79900000 Miscellaneous business and business-related services, 72000000 IT services: consulting, software development, Internet and support, 72300000 Data services, 72400000 Internet services, 79000000 Business services: law, marketing, consulting, recruitment, printing and security, 90000000 Sewage, refuse, cleaning and environmental services

 II.1.7)Information about Government Procurement Agreement (GPA)

-The contract is covered by the Government Procurement Agreement (GPA): no
+The contract is covered by the Government Procurement Agreement (GPA): yes

 This contract is divided into lots: no